Difference Between Inherited Tait and Acquired Trait

 Inherited Trait vs Acquired Trait

-The difference between an Inherited Trait and an Acquired trait is that an Inherited Trait are the characteristic that is passed on to us by our parents and an Acquired Trait is the character that we acquired in our lifetime through our skills and knowledge.
-An Inherited Trait causes a change in our DNA (Deoxyribonucleic acid) whereas, an Acquired Trait has nothing to do with our DNA.
+The difference between an Inherited Trait and an Acquired trait is that an Inherited Trait isis the characteristic passed on to us by our parents, and an Acquired Trait is the character that we acquire in our lifetime through our skills and knowledge.
+An Inherited Trait causes a change in our DNA (Deoxyribonucleic acid), whereas an Acquired Trait has nothing to do with our DNA.

 Inherited Trait vs Acquired Trait

-Inherited Trait is very interesting, as it tells us about our ancestors and what is the characteristic that we inherit from them.
+Inherited Trait is fascinating, as it tells us about our ancestors and the characteristics we inherit from them.

-When we see ourselves we are curious to know why our hair is black?
-Why the colors of our eyes are brown, blue, black?
-Why we are short or tall?
-The answer to all these questions comes from the theory of Inherited Trait.
+When we see ourselves we are curious to know why our hair is black.
+Why are the colours of our eyes brown, blue, black?
+Why are we short or tall?
+The answer to all these questions comes from the theory of Inherited Traits.

-We get all our specific traits from our parents; it is the heredity that is passed on from generation to generation.
+We get all our specific traits from our parents; the heredity is passed on from generation to generation.

-Acquired Trait is the character or the trait that we learn or develop by ourselves during our lifetime.
-It is not passed on by our parents, it is the traits that we learn or master as per our needs and interest.
+Acquired Trait is the character or the Trait that we learn or develop by ourselves during our lifetime.
+Our parents do not pass it on; it is the traits that we know or master as per our needs and interest.

-For example, if we to live by our own and we do not know how to cook then we learn to cook, this is a trait that we acquire as it is our need.
+For example, if we live on our own and we do not know how to cook then we learn to cook, this is a trait that we acquire as it is our need.

-On the other hand, we want to look very different and dynamic for that we change the color of our hair, we tattooed ourselves this is that trait that we develop out of our interest.
+On the other hand, we want to look very different and dynamic that we change the colour of our hair, we tattooed ourselves.
+This is that Trait that we develop out of our interest.

 Comparison Table